7 Oregon Women’s Rehab Centers

 Discussion Of Women’s Issues

-Many factors in women’s lives impact and intersect with the substance abuse they face.
+Many factors in women’s lives impact and intersect with the substance use disorder they face.
 Such issues can include societal expectations, family obligations, work commitments, and many more.

 Women’s treatment centers make these issues the center of group discussions.
 They also offer many services to help in these areas, such as child care, vocational training, and more.